Factbox: Major shootings in the United States

 Sikh temple

 Aug.
-5, 2012 - A white supremacist walks into a Sikh temple in Oak Creek, Wisconsin, killing six worshippers.
+5, 2012 - A white supremacist walks into a Sikh temple in Oak Creek, Wisconsin, shoots six worshippers and wounds four others, including a policeman.
 The gunman kills himself after being shot by a police officer.

 Florida apartment